arduino/arduino-builder/README.md

 * `-logger`: Optional, can be "human" or "machine".
 Defaults to "human".
 If "machine", messages emitted will be in a format which the Arduino IDE understands and that it uses for I18N.

+* `-lib-discovery-recursion-depth`: Optional.
+Defaults to 3.
+How deep should library discovery go down looking for included libraries.

 * `-version`: if specified, prints version and exits.

 Final mandatory parameter is the sketch to compile (of course).